Occupational-Specialism-Team-Project/rza-past-exam-project/README.md

 ## Description

+### Context

 This is for the Occupational Specialism group project on a past exam paper (RZA Summer 2024).

+### Scenario

+Riget Zoo Adventures is a business that offers a safari-style wildlife zoo, an on-site hotel, and educational visits.
+This website is to allow customers to access help and information, book tickets for the zoo and reservations for the hotel, and also to provide educational materials.

 ## Instructions